alexch/codelikethis/public/lessons/db/mongodb_queries.md

 # Finding ALL documents in a Collection

-* The most basic query is "Get all the docuements in a collection"
+* The most basic query is "Get all the documents in a collection"
 * With no conditions
 * With all the fields from the document